javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 In other words, `innerHTML+=` does this:

 1. The old contents is removed.
-2. The new `innerHTML` is written instead.
+2. The new `innerHTML` is written instead (a concatenation of the old and the new one).

-As the content is "zeroed-out" and rewritten from the scratch, **all images and other resources will be reloaded**.
+**As the content is "zeroed-out" and rewritten from the scratch, all images and other resources will be reloaded**.

-In the `chatDiv` example above the second line reloads `smile.gif` that was added before.
-If `chatDiv` had a lot of other text and images, then the reload will be rather noticeable.
+In the `chatDiv` example above the line `chatDiv.innerHTML+="How goes?"` re-creates the HTML content and reloads `smile.gif` (hope it's cached).
+If `chatDiv` has a lot of other text and images, then the reload becomes clearly visible.

 There are other side-effects as well.
 For instance, if the existing text was selected with the mouse, then most browsers will remove the selection upon rewriting `innerHTML`.
-And if there was `<input>` with a text entered by the visitor, then the text will be removed also.
+And if there was an `<input>` with a text entered by the visitor, then the text will be removed.
 And so on.

 Luckily, there are other ways to add HTML besides `innerHTML`, and we'll study them soon.